curl/everything-curl/usingcurl-ftp.md

 ## Ping-pong

 The FTP protocol is a command and response protocol; the client sends a command and the server responds.
-If you use curl's `-v` option you'll get to see all the commands and responses during a transfer.
+If you use curl's `-v` option you will get to see all the commands and responses during a transfer.

 For an ordinary transfer, there are something like 5 to 8 commands necessary